Film Review #92: SPACKED OUT

 The film presents itself like an amateur piece, picturing scenes of inexperienced actors who, on occasion, cast glances at the camera and recite their lines in staged tones.
 In fact, fragments of Debbie’s personal schooling experiences were included in the film’s narrative.
 Indeed, these moments of breaking the fourth wall and the infusion of the actresses’ real-life accounts were what gave Spacked Out its vivid authenticity and heightened its sense of liminality -- between past and present, reality and fiction.

-Uncomfortably realistic in its depiction of ignorant and self-indulgent youths, Spacked Out, highlights the cruelty these unassuming youths are capable of.
+Uncomfortably realistic in its depiction of ignorant and self-indulgent youths, Spacked Out , highlights the cruelty these unassuming youths are capable of.
 Bean Curd (played by Maggie Poon) appears the most crude amongst the quartet.
 Her shaven head, brash speech and sharp gaze concretise the tough persona she exhibits.
 In one shocking scene, Bean Curd taunts a distressed classmate to commit suicide upon noticing her self-harming with a penknife.

 At the film’s climax, a series of unfortunate, though foreshadowed, events occur.
 Upon receiving a call from Banana’s (Au Man Sze) god sister, the girls head to her apartment in search of refuge where they are soon joined by a group of boys.
 A nightmarish breakdown soon takes place.
 Intoxicated by alcohol, tobacco and drugs, sexual tension and jealousy surges in the small space.
 Multiple betrayals occur as the girls flirt with their new male interests, leading to Bean Curd’s attempt at suicide through self-harm (in an ironic twist of events) and the god sister’s overdose on drugs, which ends in a tragic death.
+Having lost their sense of reality, the girls turn on one another and themselves.
+As such, while drugs and alcohol are abused as emotional escapes for the characters, they also result in a trance-like state where morality dissipates.

 Later in a haunting scene of moving plastic dolls and threatening close-up shots of surgical equipment, Cookie finally undergoes a traumatic abortion.
 However, the film ends as inconclusively as the rest of its directionless plot, and we find ourselves once again at an impasse.
 Despite the chaos that had just ensued, they become estranged events from a bygone time.
 The girls return to their lives, to the light-hearted pool session and stasis, and all that had happened appears tucked away in memory.